Chaim Pinchas Scheinberg: Later life

-Even in his later years, Scheinberg continued to fly abroad to fund-raise for his yeshiva.
-He always took the Talmudic tractate of Niddah with him and tried to learn all 72 folio-pages during the flight.
-He was known for never wasting a minute, using the time he spent walking or driving to yeshiva immersed in Torah study.
-According to his driver, Asa Wittow, he always sat with a Torah book in front of him, even at a wedding, and propped a Mishnah Berurah on the shelf above his kitchen sink while he washed dishes.

-He was also famous for wearing many layers of tzitzit.
-At first, he wore about 150 pairs, but later, due to his fragile health, he wore only about 70 pairs.
-He had said that he wore them on behalf of people who do not fulfill this mitzvah, but Wittow believed that was not the main reason.

 Scheinberg died in the Shaare Zedek Medical Center of Jerusalem at the age of 101 on 20 March 2012 (27 Adar 5772) after a brief illness.
-He was suffering from an inflammation in the kidneys and from an infection in his vascular system.
+He had an inflammation in the kidneys and an infection in his vascular system.
 An estimated 70,000 people attended his funeral, which began at the Torah Ore yeshiva and proceeded to the Mount of Olives.
-His only son, Rabbi Simcha Scheinberg, succeeds him as rosh yeshiva of Torah Ore.
+His only son, Rabbi Simcha Scheinberg, succeeded him as rosh yeshiva of Torah Ore.